w3f/polkadot-wiki/docs/learn/learn-proxies-pure.md

 multi-signature account change, a new multisig can be created, assigned as _any_ proxy of the pure, and then the old multisig can be removed as a proxy.

+Compared to [Scenario Two](#scenario-two-multisig-made-of-pure-proxies), here signatories do not need to create they pure proxies.
+It is a more practical solution, the number of signatories and threshold can be changed but the multisig address will change as well.
+In Scenario Two, if signatories change, the address of the multisig stays the same.
+However, changing the number of signatories and threshold will require the creation of a new multisig.

 ## Proxy calls

 Proxy calls are used by proxies to call proxied accounts.
 These calls are important for example in